-Arrowhead Regional Medical Center (formerly: San Bernardino County Medical Center) San Bernardino, California

-Transportation to training laboratories is the responsibility of the student.
+Arrowhead Regional Medical Center (formerly: San Bernardino County Medical Center) San Bernardino, California Transportation to training laboratories is the responsibility of the student.
+Depending on the clinical assignment, commuting times may be up to 2 hours one way.
 Senior students must coordinate their time with the operational schedules of the Loma Linda University Medical Center Clinical Laboratory and affiliate laboratories in the community.
 The senior schedule is a full-time week (forty clock hours) arranged on a Monday through Friday day-shift schedule.
 On occasion, days or times outside of this typical schedule may be necessary to allow students exposure to unique procedures.
 A special calendar schedule, different from the University academic calendar, is followed.